 Meditation in the Gardens

 For millennia, people have been coming together outdoors to sit on the earth among birdsong and wind whispering through trees.
-Each class will have a guided mindfulness meditation, time for questions, and a short wisdom teaching to apply to your everyday life.
+Join Ashley Sharp for a guided mindfulness meditation.
+Each class will have time for questions and a short wisdom teaching to apply to your everyday life.
 There are benches to sit on or you can recline in the grass and gaze at the sky.
 Because we are practicing outside in a public garden, the practice will be open and inclusive of the environment and all of the possible distractions.
 It will be good practice for life!
 This class will explore topics such as staying steady in uncertain times, the interconnected abundant nature of this world, and the cultivation of gratitude even when things are tough.

 The class fee is a sliding scale of $7 to $25 per participant plus Gardens general admission.

 - Pay admission in advance online (greatly appreciated) or at the entrance.
 Free admission for Members – no reservation/ticket required.